dhdschool/elvis_problem/README.md

 To install the libraries that this project depends on, run the command ```cabal build``` once in the directory of the repository (**ideally** /home/{username}/elvis_problem or some variant).
 After this is run, your installation is complete

 # Usage
+When this project is complete, will have main contain many functions that I deem suitably useful for creating constraints for various Elvis problems, but for now we have only the conglamerate of functions contained within the various files in the ```app/``` folder.

-I have not yet decided what end-user usage for this project will look like.
-Currently, my method for using these methods is to run ```cabal repl```, which opens a "read-eval-print-loop" for Haskell.
-Once inside, any functions contained in the app folder files can be run.
+Currently, the way I run this involves entering ```cabal repl``` into the terminal, which opens a "read-eval-print-loop" for Haskell.
+Once inside, any functions contained in the app folder files can be run after being imported (typically by entering the command ```import {filename}```) once in ghci.
 To exit the REPL, type ":q".
 An example of what this may be used for can look as follows

 ```
 ghci> test_v